 - Online shopping through credit card portals (using affiliate links to buy things I’d buy anyway)

 The credit card bonuses are far and away the most lucrative option, so I concentrate my efforts there.
 If I see a high bonus I’ll usually try to get it, then build my trips based on the points I have.
-I have 2-3 everyday credit cards, and then I supplement with new cards with high bonuses, which I eventually close once I earn the miles.
+I have 2-3 everyday credit cards, and then I supplement with new cards with high bonuses.

 For example, I just signed up for the Barclays Aadvantage Aviator card where I’ll earn 60,000 American Airlines points just for making a single purchase.
 That’s enough points for a roundtrip ticket to Europe.